tridimensionaal/Google-apps/README.md

 - #### Scripts
   - **Best group apps**
-    - Description: The `best group apps` script groups the apps by different categories and counts how many apps exist for each group.
+    - Description: The `best group apps` script filter the apps, groups the apps by different categories and counts how many apps exist for each group.
     - How to use:
       ```bash
         pig best_group_apps.pig
       ```

-  - **Best apps**
+  - **Developers **
-    - Description:
+    - Description: The `Developers` script filters the apss, groups the apps by different categories and counts how many developers developed apps for each group.
     - How to use:
       ```bash
-        pig best_apps.pig
+        pig developers.pig
       ```

   - **Best apps**